About the Project

-The Rural Development Support Project (PADAT) contributed to improving the food security and income generation for smallholder farmers through the development of the rice, maize, and cassava value chains.
+The Rural Development Support Project (PADAT) invested $19.86 million to contribute to improving food security and incomes of smallholder farmers through the development of the rice, maize, and cassava value chains.
 This objective was attained through increased production and productivity as well as through the improved processing and marketing of crops.
 In addition, PADAT mainstreamed climate change adaptation into its interventions through collaboration with the Global Environment Facility.

 At the end of the project, IFAD rated the projected as Moderately Unsatisfactory.
 Some activities, such as the distribution of the Quick Start Kits, achieved their intended objectives focused on the improvement of production and productivity of maize and rice.
 However, value-addition activities were less successful as the quality of some imported equipment did not meet the needs of the beneficiaries and most of the markets built were not yet operational at the end of the project.

 By the end of the project, PADAT had reached over 327,740 beneficiaries, of whom about half were women.
 For the beneficiaries of the successfully implemented Quick Start Kits, (i) food insecurity was reduced by at least 1 month per year and in some regions by 1.5 months, (ii) the share of children with chronic malnutrition decreased from 37.9 percent to 24.6 percent from 2012 to 2016, (iii) the rate of households with months of food insecurity decreased from 84 percent in 2012 to 62 percent in 2016, (iv) and the total production of rice and maize grew from 704.56 kg/producer in 2011 to 1,504.9 kg/ producer in 2016 for maize and from 668 kg/producer in 2011 to 1,057.6 kg/producer in 2016 for rainfed rice.